 Although a loan may help you finance your home purchase, it also comes with various costs.
 These are connected with taking out, closing, and carrying the loan.
 A document called the Truth-In-Lending Disclosure, or TILA, will help you figure out exactly what to expect in the way of immediate and long-term loan costs.

 When you apply for a loan, you will receive several disclosure documents from your lender.
-Two of these documents, the Good Faith Estimate (“GFE”) and the Truth-In-Lending Disclosure (“TILA”), should be given to you no later than three days from the date of your initial loan application.
-By explaining the loan costs, the combination of the GFE and TILA will help you shop for loans.
+Two of these documents, the Good Faith Estimate (“GFE”) and the Truth-In-Lending Disclosure (“TILA”), should have been given to you no later than three days from the date of your initial loan application.
+By explaining the loan costs, the combination of the GFE and TILA were designed to help you shop for loans.

 The GFE is the primary source of information for you: It discloses an estimate of the fees that you will incur by taking out the loan, including loan application and origination fees, points, and document preparation fees, together with third-party fees for credit reports, appraisals, inspections, and title insurance, and estimated government fees such as transfer taxes and recording charges.